idabian/AWS-Policy-Hunter/README.md

 TODO

 ## Disclaimer
 This tool is intended **solely for use on AWS accounts that you own or have explicit permission to test**.
-Unauthorized access or scanning of accounts without consent is illegal and strictly prohibited.
+Unauthorized access or scanning of accounts without consent is illegal and strictly prohibited. <br>
 By using this tool, you agree to comply with all relevant laws and your organization's security policies.
 The authors are not responsible for misuse or any damage caused by this tool.

 ## License